11-Day Xinjiang Silk Road Tour including Dunhuang

 Place to Stay: Dunhuang

-Place & Transport: Tour in Dunhuang
+Place & Transport: Tour of Dunhuang

-Place to Stay: On the Night Train.
+Accommodation: On the Night Train.

 Day’s Activities: Kariz Underground Water System, Jiaohe Ancient City, Emin Minaret, Tuyuk Village